Financial-Times/o-useragent/README.md

 	@import "o-useragent/main";

-For a complete list of variables and their default values see [main.scss](http://git.svc.ft.com/blob/origami%2Fo-useragent.git/HEAD/main.scss).
+For a complete list of supported useragents and the default values of the classes that target them see [main.scss](http://git.svc.ft.com/blob/origami%2Fo-useragent.git/HEAD/_variables.scss).

-To target styles at a given user agent interpolate the variable's name in a sass selector:
+To target styles at a given user agent use the `oUseragentTarget()` mixin, e.g.

+	@include oUseragentTarget(ie8 ie7) {
-	#{$o-useragent-ie9} .list-item {
+		.sel {
 			//styles
 		}

-### Internet Explorer

-#### Selectors
-When writing components prefer to use `$o-useragent-ltie9` and `$o-useragent-ltie8`.
-As these classes are by default derived from the classes for specific ie browser versions it means your styles will be applied correctly regardless of whether the product follows the convention of applying styles to particular ie versions or to versions earlier than a given release.
+	}

-#### Polyfills
+### Polyfills
 This module contains a polyfill for Internet Explorer 7's lack of support for css `box-sizing`. e.g.

     .column {